puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 * **Option 2**

     If you already have a package management/distribution system, you can use it to install agents by adding the agent packages to your repo.
-In this case, you can disable the PE-hosted repo feature altogether by removing the `pe-repo` class from your master.
+In this case, you can disable the PE-hosted repo feature altogether by removing the `pe_repo` class from your master.

 * **Option 3**